Coutlaw/fitness-api/README.md

 # Docs
-Some API docs are hosted in github pages, but they need some love [here](https://coutlaw.github.io/fitness-api-docs/) For details check out the wiki [here](https://github.com/Coutlaw/fitness-api/wiki)
+Some API docs are hosted in github pages, but they need some love [here](https://coutlaw.github.io/fitness-api-docs/)

+For other details check out the wiki [here](https://github.com/Coutlaw/fitness-api/wiki)

 # Hosting
 This project is set up with GitHub Actions to automatically deploy to Microsoft Azure as a new docker image any time a new release version is made in Github.